How Regression Test Automation Boosts Salesforce DevOps Efficiency

 Given that the average cost of fixing a bug in the production process is approximately $10,000 and the post-pandemic era will likely see an explosion of low code revolution, a robust testing strategy is vital.

-Traditionally, testing, although integral to successful DevOps strategy, remains a development function and tends to be an afterthought.
-Thus, bugs and defects as well as unexpected delays remain top issues as a result of inadequate testing culture, and oftentimes negatively impacts the user experience.
+Traditionally, testing, although integral to successful Salesforce DevOps strategy, remains a development function and tends to be an afterthought.
+Thus, bugs and defects and unexpected delays remain top issues as a result of inadequate testing culture, and oftentimes negatively impacts the user experience.

 As an enterprise’s Salesforce ecosystem grows, so does the pace of change and updates.
 Thus, testing too must be fast enough to ensure accurate and faster deployments.
 Moreover, since the Salesforce platform enables citizen developers, admins, and developers to quickly build and release applications, infusing test automation in regression testing helps reduce testing and application development times.